-Planned order release is the date required to firm, or release, a planned order based on the specified lead time until the planned receipt date.
+Planned order release is the date required to firm or release a planned order based on the specified lead time until the planned receipt date.
 Many systems allow the selection and review of planned orders based on specifying a release date time frame.

-A logic tree used in the theory of constraints that identifies and time phases obstacles associated with the intermediate objectives that must be accomplished to achieve an overall goal.
+A logic tree is used in the theory of constraints that identifies and time phases obstacles associated with the intermediate objectives that must be accomplished to achieve an overall goal.

-Primary operation is a routing operation used unless an alternate is selected when opening production orders, and the normal basis for MRP processing, capacity planning, and standard cost estimation.
+Primary operation is a routing operation used unless an alternate is selected when opening production orders and the normal basis for MRP processing, capacity planning, and standard cost estimation.

 Synonymous with part number, although sometimes used to represent only finished items.

 Product lifecycle management (PLM) is a process for guiding products from idea through retirement to deliver the most business value to an enterprise and its trading partners.
-The applications that support the business activities enabled through PLM includes product ideation, design, engineering, manufacturing process management, product data management, and product portfolio management.
+The applications that support the business activities enabled through PLM include product ideation, design, engineering, manufacturing process management, product data management, and product portfolio management.

 Product load profile